FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 In fact, most of the songs are about people going to Memphis.

-We are leave Nashville.
+They leave Nashville.

 They go to Memphis.

-Recognizing population growth and the threat environment, we have instead uh taken, if you look across the state, instead of having two field offices in Knoxville and Memphis, we're creating a Tennessee division headquartered in the middle in Nashville.
+Recognizing population growth and the threat environment, we have instead taken, if you look across the state, instead of having two field offices in Knoxville and Memphis, we're creating a Tennessee division headquartered in the middle in Nashville.

 But we are keeping, we are keeping the offices in Knoxville and Memphis.

-Uh and the reason for that is really the effect of this reorganization is to be able to reduce administrative roles that will be more consolidated in the middle in Nashville, but it allow us to increase the operational roles, the agent roles, uh, the number of them in Memphis.
+And the reason for that is really the effect of this reorganization is to be able to reduce administrative roles that will be more consolidated in the middle in Nashville.

-Do you ever watch the Untouchables?
+Do you ever watch The Untouchables?

-I I have watched it.
+I have watched it.

-You don't know Mayor Surmack.
+You don't know Mayor Cermack.

 I'm sorry, I couldn't hear you.